KOrfanakis/Emotion_Recognition_Deep_Learning_App/README.md

 This section is performed entirely in the [Jupyter notebook](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/Emotion_Recognition_Notebook.ipynb) run on Google Colab.
 It contains the usual steps in training a CNN model:

-- Loading the data,
+- Loading the data
-- Performing data augmentation,
+- Performing data augmentation
-- Creating, compiling, and training the model, and
+- Creating, compiling, and training the model
-- Using the trained model to make predictions.
+- Using the trained model to make predictions

 The dataset used to train the CNN is the **`FER2013`** dataset (more details are provided in the [*Data*](#data) section).
 A schematic illustration of the model’s architecture, created using the [visualkeras](https://github.com/paulgavrikov/visualkeras) library, is shown below.
-A more detailed summary (as produced by Keras's `summary()` method) is included in the [*images*](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/images/CNN_Architecture_Summary.png) folder.
+A more detailed summary (as produced by Keras' `summary()` method) is included in the [*images*](https://github.com/KOrfanakis/Emotion_Recognition_Deep_Learning_App/blob/main/images/CNN_Architecture_Summary.png) folder.

 <br>